nenosinc/iCloudDocumentSync/README.md

 <img width=700 src="https://raw.github.com/iRareMedia/iCloudDocumentSync/feature/iCloud%20App%20-%20iOS/AppBanner.png"/>

 # Documentation
-All methods, properties, types, and delegate methods available on the iCloud class are documented below.
+Key methods, properties, types, and delegate methods available on the iCloud class are documented below.
 If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with iCloud Document Sync, documentation is available directly within Xcode (just Option-Click any method for Quick Help).
 For more advanced documentation in Xcode 4.0+ please install the docset included with this project.
 This will allow you to view iCloud Document Sync documentation inside of Xcode's Organizer Window.
+Additional documentation can also be found on the Wiki page (including how to register your app for iCloud, iCloud fundamentals, etc.).

 ## Setup
 Adding iCloud Document Sync to your project is easy.
 Follow these steps below to get everything up and running.